-- Free Electives (6 credits)
+- Psychology Electives (6 credits)

-Progression Criteria for the Pre-Professional Phase includes:
+Progression Criteria for the PA Graduate Program includes:

-- Complete legal and health clearances required for matriculation
+- Complete legal and health clearances required for matriculation.

-The Professional Phase involves 25 months of continuous study, and includes both didactic and clinical coursework and experiences.
+The graduate curriculum involves 25 months of continuous study, and includes both didactic and clinical coursework and experiences.
 The didactic year consists of three semesters of medically-related classroom and laboratory work, with limited clinical experience.
 The clinical year consists of extensive clinical experience through nine 5-week rotations at a variety of medical facilities such as hospitals and medical offices.
 Students must successfully complete all didactic courses before entering the final clinical year.